itamarst/eliot/docs/source/usage.rst

                                  [USERNAME],
                                  # Success message fields:
-                                 [Field.forTypes(u"status", [int], u"Status code for the user")],
-                                 # Failure message fields in addition to built-in ones:
-                                 [],
-                                 u"A user is attempting to sign in.")
+                                 [Field.forTypes(u"status", [int], u"Status code for the user")], u"A user is attempting to sign in.")

 Calling the resulting instance is equivalent to ``startAction``.